 - Priority registration for BAEP 566/567, 571, 591.

 - Exclusive opportunities to meet with industry leaders and exposure to best practices in social entrepreneurship.

 - Priority consideration for a subsidy (up to $2,500) to complete a summer internship at an eligible nonprofit organization.

 First- and second-year full-time MBAs and second- and third-year MBA.PMs are eligible.

-To apply, submit your resume and cover letter to Michelle Chow (firstname.lastname@example.org) by midnight Tuesday, Sept.
-4. Students accepted to the program must attend the mandatory orientation on Friday, Oct.
-5.
+To apply, submit your resume and cover letter to Michelle Chow (email@example.com) by midnight Wednesday, Sept.
+4. Students accepted to the program must be available to attend the mandatory orientation on Friday, Oct.
+11.